Last updated on July 2nd, 2023 at 02:34 pm

 Head over to Nazare Waves to find out more about this iconic surf spot and the surfers and community that make it so special.

-Teahupoo, often referred to as ‘the end of the road’ is a reef pass in Tahiti, French Polynesia.
-While it may not be the biggest wave in the world, it makes it up for it with its brutal, raw power.
+Teahupoo, or ‘the end of the road’ may not be the biggest wave in the world, but it makes up for it with its brutal, raw power.

-The wave was first surfed way back in 1985 by Tahitian Thierry Vernaudon, and since then, surfers from all over the world have made the pilgrimage to surf this iconic wave.
+The wave was first surfed way back in 1985 by Tahitian Thierry Vernaudon.
+Now surfers from all over the world have made the pilgrimage to surf this iconic wave.

 The reef pass at Teahupoo provides the perfect viewing spot for spectators on boats and jetskis with a view directly into the death-defying tubes.